skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 12th of Last Summer, 1501dy (late evening) {.date}

 > Pat was late due to work.
-So his character (Eomer) isn't going to do
+So his character (Eomier) isn't going to do
 > or say much for the first half of the session.

 Endo asks what has happened to them.
 He thought his friends had died